OpenEvalProject/evals/manuscripts/elife-76249/v1/manuscript.md

 We used the nmt81 (no message in thiamine) thiamine-repressible promoter (Maundrell, 1993) to control the expression of Pom1 and measured the effects on the cells and their cytokinesis nodes (Figure 5).
 Pom1 expression was lowest under repressing conditions (EMM5S with thiamine) and three times higher than wild-type cells grown in EMM5S without thiamine for 40 hr (Figure 5A).
 The intensity of mEGFP-Pom1 in the broad band along the plasma membrane (Figure 5B) and the length of cells undergoing the G2/M transition (Figure 5C) increased with the average concentration of Pom1 in the cells.
 The Blt1-mCherry intensity per pixel in the broad band also increased with the Pom1 concentration (Figure 5D), but the single node fluorescence measured with Blt1-mCherry did not change (Figure 5E).
 The width of the broad band of nodes did not change with the total Pom1 (Figure 5F).
 Therefore, the density of nodes in the broad band increased modestly with the cellular Pom1 concentration as the broad band occupied a smaller fraction of the cell length (Figure 5G).
 The ratio of the broad band width to the cell length decreased with the total cellular Pom1, indicating that Pom1 controls the width of the broad band (Figure 5H) as expected from previous work (Allard et al., 2019).

-## Does Cdr2 control the number of cytokinesis nodes?
+### Does Cdr2 control the number of cytokinesis nodes?

 The kinase Cdr2 is the scaffold protein for interphase type 1 nodes, which cluster around the middle of the cell and later merge with type 2 nodes to form cytokinesis nodes.
 To determine whether the numbers of cytokinesis nodes depend on the concentration of Cdr2, we replaced the Cdr2 promoter in the S. pombe genome with the nmt81 thiamine-repressible promoter (Maundrell, 1993).
 To quantify Cdr2 expression in these cells the N-terminus of Cdr2 was tagged with mEGFP.
 This strain also had a C-terminal RFP tag on Sad1 to mark SPBs and a C-terminal mCherry tag on Blt1 to locate and count cytokinesis nodes.
 Thiamine suppressed the expression of mEGFP-Cdr2 from the nmt81 promoter while growth without thiamine produced mEGFP-Cdr2 concentrations higher than in wild-type cells (Figure 6A).

 ![Figure 6.](https://cdn.elifesciences.org/articles/76249/elife-76249-fig6-v1.jpg)

 **Figure 6.:** Expression of mEGFP-Cdr2 in wild-type cells (n = 11 cells) and from the nmt81 promoter under three conditions: in EMM5S with 5 µg/ml thiamine for 24 hr (n = 10 cells) to suppress expression or in EMM5S without thiamine to promote expression for 12 hr (n = 9 cells) or 40 hr (n = 9 cells).
 Average fluorescence intensities per pixel were measured in sum projection images over whole cells.
 Gray symbols show individual cells.
 (A) Average mEGFP-Cdr2 fluorescence intensities per pixel over the whole cells under four conditions.
 (B) Cell length as a function of average mEGFP-Cdr2 intensity over whole cells.
 The slope of the linear regression (black dashed line) is significantly different from zero (p < 0.0001; R2 = 0.6).
 (C) Width of the broad band of nodes as a function of average mEGFP-Cdr2 intensity over whole cells.
 The slope of the linear regression (black dashed line) is not significantly different from zero (p = 0.9; R2 = 0.0004).
 (D) Single node intensities measured by using Blt1-mCherry in WT cells and cells expressing different levels of Cdr2p.
 (E) Node number as a function of average mEGFP-Cdr2 intensity over whole cells.
 The slope of the linear regression (black dashed line) is significantly different from zero (p < 0.0001; R2 = 0.6).
 (F) Blt1-mCherry intensity per pixel in the broad band area as a function of average mEGFP-Cdr2 intensity over whole cells.
-The slope of the linear regression (black dashed line) is significantly different from zero (p < 0.0001; R2 = 0.7).Figure 6—source data 1.Figure 6A–F.
+The slope of the linear regression (black dashed line) is significantly different from zero (p < 0.0001; R2 = 0.7).

 The length of the cells as they entered mitosis decreased modestly with the concentration of mEGFP-Cdr2 (Figure 6B), but the width of the broad band of nodes did not change (Figure 6C).
 The average single node intensity measured with Blt1-mCherry in cells grown for 12, 25, or 40 hr in EMM5S media and 24 hr in EMM5S + thiamine did not differ from wild-type cells (Figure 6D).
 Both the intensity of Blt1-mCherry per pixel in the broad band and the number of cytokinesis nodes increased with the expression of mEGFP-Cdr2 (Figure 6E, F).
 We conclude that the cellular concentration of Cdr2 has a modest effect on the number and density of cytokinesis nodes and the size of cells entering mitosis but not the width of the broad band of nodes.

 ## Discussion

-## Numbers of cytokinesis nodes
+### Numbers of cytokinesis nodes

 Using Airyscan imaging we measured the number of cytokinesis nodes in S. pombe and discovered that the number during early mitosis is proportional to cell size (Figure 3).
 Previous studies underestimated the number of cytokinesis nodes due to limitations of imaging techniques and/or methods used to choose nodes (Akamatsu et al., 2014; Akamatsu et al., 2017; Allard et al., 2018; Deng and Moseley, 2013; Laplante et al., 2016; Lenz et al., 2011; Pan et al., 2014; Vavylonis et al., 2008; Willet et al., 2019).
 Conventional confocal microscopy cannot resolve closely spaced nodes, so confocal images give the impression that cytokinesis nodes vary considerably in size and fluorescence intensity.
 Several studies considered only the largest nodes when estimating their numbers.
 On the other hand, super-resolution single-molecule localization microscopy showed that nodes are uniform in size and composition (Laplante et al., 2016).
 However, the method cannot make a 3D reconstruction of live cells to count the total number of nodes, so the numbers were estimated by extrapolation.